Health insurance provides risk coverage against expenditure caused by unforeseen medical emergencies.

 Expectations from a health cover- What to look out for?

-- Reimbursement – have the hospitalization and related expenses paid for.
+- Reimbursement – Are hospitalization and related expenses paid for?

-- Tax benefits: Most registered Health Insurance providers provide tax benefits Under Sec 80D of the Income tax act, where the premium paid up to Rs 20000per annum is deductible from your taxable income over and above other tax deduction benefits under Sec 80C
+- Tax benefits: Most registered Health Insurance providers provide tax benefits Under Sec 80D of the Income tax act, where the premium paid up to Rs 25000 per annum is deductible from your taxable income over and above other tax deduction benefits under Sec 80C.

-- Assured renewability of policy throughout your life: New insurers are covering health till 100 years of age!
+- Assured renewability of policy throughout your life: New insurers are covering health insurance hospitilisation benefits till 100 years of age!

 - Maternity and Child Care Benefits: Few insurers cover this.
 It is important for this to be covered especially if the family is young and just married.